aische/hwfi/docs/tool-use.md

 - A workflow step advertises a set of tools to the model.
 - Each advertised tool is backed by a **hwfi tool or sub-workflow** (or a `builtin/*`).
-When the model emits a tool call, the engine dispatches it through the existing executor, gets a typed result, and feeds it back to the model as a tool message.
+When the model emits a tool call, the engine runs that tool/sub-workflow through the normal executor, gets a typed result, and feeds it back to the model as a tool message.
 - The loop runs until the model stops calling tools (or a round cap is hit), and the step returns the model's final output.

-This is the standard agent loop.
-The important design constraint is that the tools the model can call are **the project's own declarations** — so a prompt-authored workflow can expose, say, `tools/search` and `workflows/extract` to a model and let the model decide when to use them.
+The design constraint that makes this interesting: the tools the model can call are **the project's own declarations**, so a prompt-authored workflow can expose e.g. `tools/search` and `workflows/extract` to a model and let the model decide when to use them.

-Two capabilities are in scope and are currently both **absent** (see the companion analysis that motivated this doc):

-1. **hwfi tools/workflows as LLM tools** — expose declared
-   tools/sub-workflows (and builtins) to the model as function-call targets.
-2. **Reuse of `llm-simple`'s agent loop / FS tools** — decide whether to
-   drive the loop with `llm-simple`'s `LLM.Agent` machinery or write our own on top of `LLM.Generate`.

 ## 2. Where we are now